magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_dhamma-goes-westward.md

 Buddha advised, putting things down.
 Seeing ever more clearly, he realized many kinds of knowledge, seeing the natural order of things with his own wisdom.
 His doubts ended.
 He put down the past and the future and everything appeared in the present.
-This was , the one Dhamma.
+This was *eko dhammo*, the one Dhamma.
 Then it was no longer necessary for him to carry his begging bowl up mountains and into forests in search of understanding.
 If he did go somewhere, he went in a natural way, not out of desire for something.
 If he stayed put, he was staying in a natural way, not out of desire.

 Practising in that way, he became free of doubt.
 There was nothing to add to his practice, nothing to remove.
 He dwelt in peace, without